 Virginia, DC & Maryland pool builders from Town & Country Pools offer pet pool safety tips

 Sun and fun and swimming pools don’t have to be just the realm of the humans in your family!
 If you plan and prepare, your pets can enjoy the water with you — if they want to.
 A swimming pool as you know is about fun and sun but it is, most importantly about providing safety to those who use it.
 Swimming pools can also be a place you can spend time with your pet if you do it wisely.
+You want to keep your pets safe around the swimming pool.

 Keep in mind that even though you may love the pool, your dog may not be as enthusiastic and he may not even be a good swimmer; not all dogs can swim or enjoy swimming.
 If your dog is drawn to the water, here are tips from the swimming pool contractors from Town & Country Pools on how you can help him or her enjoy it safely: